-Canola oil is a versatile, heart-healthy fat.
-We utilize it in the Cooking Light Test Kitchen for many reasons: its high smoke point makes it good for sautéing; its neutral flavor and light body make it great as a partial sub for butter in baking.
+In fact, we utilize canola oil in the Cooking Light Test Kitchen.
+We do it for many reasons: For one, its high smoke point makes it good for sautéing.
+And for another, its neutral flavor and light body make it great as a partial sub for butter in baking.

 Canola oil is also highly processed—but most cooking fats undergo at least minimal processing before finding their way into your kitchen.
 Butter doesn’t come straight from the cow; it has to be milked, strained, and churned.
 Coconuts, olives, almonds, peanuts—these all have to be pressed and extracted.
 Refined versions of these go through even more processing to remove impurities, making them more stable and suitable for high-heat cooking.